AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring.md

 Experience Manager Guides provides version management for your digital assets.
 You can easily enable this functionality from a DITA authoring application of choice.
 Allowing your writers to perform the standard version control functions such as check-in and check-out.

-For more information about creating versions or reverting to a specific version, see [Branch, revert, and subsequent versioning](web-editor-preview-topics.md#branch-revert-and-subsequent-versioning).
+For more information about creating versions or reverting to a specific version, view [Branch, revert, and subsequent versioning](web-editor-preview-topics.md#branch-revert-and-subsequent-versioning).

 **Native DITA handling**